 Do you think you are well familiar with all the features, functions and possibilities of the TWRP Recovery?
 Think again!
-Read our detailed and in-depth introduction to the Team Win Recovery Project: Click Here
+Read our detailed and in-depth introduction to the TWRP Recovery.

-Whether you have rooted your phone or not, always backup your apps, contacts, call-log, messages, bookmarks, calendar entries, etc. The best way is to schedule regular backups, preferably to external storage of your device and your computer.
-Here are some nice free apps that will make this task easy for you.
+Whether you have rooted your phone or not, always backup your apps, contacts, call log, messages, bookmarks, calendar entries, etc. The best way is to schedule regular backups, preferably to external storage of your device and your computer.
+Here are some nice free backup apps that will make this task easy for you.

 Further, you should also install the appropriate USB Drivers on your computer as you can need them anytime.
 To download the compatible USB Drivers for your phone/manufacturer, visit our USB drivers collection page.

-When you install a custom ROM on you phone, sometimes it happens that the folder that stores your phone’s IMEI (International Mobile Equipment Identity) number is wiped.
-As a result, your phone’s IMEI number is lost it does not receive network signal.
-To avoid this happen to your phone, do not forget to backup the “efs” partition.
+When you install a custom ROM on your phone, sometimes it happens that the folder that stores your phone’s IMEI (International Mobile Equipment Identity) number is wiped.
+As a result, your phone’s IMEI number is lost it does not receive a network signal.
+To avoid this happen to your phone, do not forget to back up the “efs” partition.

-Here are some good free apps for you that will let you do this without touching the hard keys.
+Here are some good reboot apps for you that will let you do this without touching the hard keys.
 If you have installed a custom ROM, you need not install any such app separately as most ROM developers integrate the boot options in the ROM itself.
-Besides, we have an vast collection of methods of entering Fastboot, Bootloader, Download and Recovery modes on most Android devices.
+Besides, we have a vast collection of methods of entering Fastboot, Bootloader, Download and Recovery modes on most Android devices.

-All backed up ROMs are saved on a folder called “clockworkmod” on your device’s internal or external SD card, depending on what location you chose while creating the backup.
+All backed up ROMs are saved in a folder called “clockworkmod” on your device’s internal or external SD card, depending on what location you chose while creating the backup.

 So if you installed a custom ROM and you are having problems with it or you just want to go back to the previous or any backed up ROM, do this: